FabricationsHQ - Putting the Words to the Music

 Building up a reputation and becoming a regular on the Scottish Jazz circuit, the drummer found himself going on to record or perform with over two dozen noted national and international musicians including Tommy Smith, Courtney Pine, the late Bheki Mseleku, Paul Towndrow, Frank Gambale and Keith Tippet.

-In 2005 Alyn became the resident drummer with the Scottish National Jazz Orchestra (SNJO) and for the past 7 years has been the power behind the kit in the Scottish celtic rock band Wolfstone.
+In 2005 Alyn became the resident drummer with the Scottish National Jazz Orchestra (SNJO) and for the past seven years has been the power behind the kit in the Scottish Celtic Rock band Wolfstone.
+In 2009 Alyn’s first solo album, Lyn’s Une, was released.

-Ross Muir: Continuing the theme of the introduction Alyn, you work with the SNJO, Wolfstone and your own jazz-fusion trio.
-You have a long list of guest appearances with noted jazz musicians and although I mentioned you have recorded and/ or performed with over two dozen name musicians in jazz, it’s nearer forty when you include all genres and individuals.
-How the hell do you find the time? (laughs)
+You also have a long list of guest appearances with noted jazz musicians on your resume and although I mentioned you have recorded and/ or performed with over two dozen name musicians, it’s nearer forty when you include all genres and individuals.
+How the hell do you find the time?

 RM: And these gigs come via the SNJO, reputation, word of mouth?

 AC: A bit of them all, really.
 A lot of it is being available and being able to sit in and take on different jobs.
 When I first joined Wolfstone that took up most of my time as they were very busy, plenty of dates and festival appearances, but as time went on and the years went by that work got quieter.
-The guys were doing other things and Duncan (Chisholm) was guesting and touring with other musicians and doing folk festivals.
-So I started to pick up other work and yeah, probably word of mouth mostly.
-I’m just extremely lucky to be in a position where I can do what I love and play with great musicians and get paid for it.
-I’m also lucky that I can do this while still living in my own country and live close enough to Ayr to visit my folks and friends in the area.

 RM: One of your more recent appearances with a name performer that caught my eye was Martha and The Vandellas…